 Shangri La has an active beehive in our Garden!
 Please take this into consideration if any of your students have bee allergies.
 Make sure that these students carry their Epi-pens with them at all times.

 This 2 hour lesson will get students outside to observe changes that happen during winter.
-Various games and investigations will help students understand where the animals go and how they survive the cold weather.
-This lesson includes a 1-2 mile slow, easy hike but does not include a bayou excursion.
+Various games and investigations will help students understand where animals go and how they survive the cold weather.
+This lesson includes a 1-2 mile slow, easy hike but does not include a boat tour.
 Please make sure students are dressed for the cold!

 This is a combo field trip with the Stark Museum of Art

 Experience the best of the Stark Museum of Art and Shangri La!
 For 4½ hours, students will embark on an adventure to explore the natural habitats of Shangri La, and how John James Audubon changed the way we see nature.
-At the Gardens, students will experience meadow, forest and bayou habitats while we search for animals that live in these places.
-At the Museum, students will discover how Audubon and other artists rendered animals and habitats naturalistically and then visit the art studio to create their own animal-inspired art.
+At Shangri La, students will experience meadow and bayou habitats while searching for the animals that live in these places.
+They will observe birds nesting in our heronry.
+Students will focus on adaptations that allow birds to thrive in their ecological niche.
+This program does not include a boat tour.
+At the Museum, students will go on a birdwatching adventure through the galleries and discover how artists like John James Audubon rendered birds life-size and in their natural habitats.
+During the studio art experience, students will create an original print of a bird native to Southeast Texas.
 Students should bring a sack lunch; there will be a ½ hour lunch break at Shangri La.
-Bus drivers will shuttle students between Shangri La and the Stark Museum of Art during this lesson.
+The bus driver should be prepared to shuttle students between Shangri La and the Stark Museum of Art during this lesson

 As students explore different areas of our gardens and bayou, we will observe animal behaviors, characteristics, basic needs, and habitats.
 Using investigations and games, we will sort animals into basic groups (mammals, fish, birds, etc.), and explore how animals compete with each other for resources.
 This 3 hour lesson includes a bayou excursion.